Showing posts with label Thinking outside the box. Show all posts

 Our castle in the sky.

 Freedom is casting off the chains of the house and soaring in the infinite void of our collective, all-inclusive consciousness.
-Only then do we become aware of our bondage, and only then do we realize what freedom is truly.
-And eventually, we get another castle in the sky and forget the freedom we once had and will have yet again.
+Only then do we become aware of our bondage and realize what freedom truly is.
+Eventually, we get another castle in the sky and forget the freedom we once had and will have again.

 Thursday, June 18, 2020